Jackrekirby/minecraft-ca-ts/readme.md

 - [x] Make pickblock goto existing slot on inventory if it exists
 - [x] Make pickblock not copy state into inventory slot
 - [x] Save inventory state in local storage
+- [ ] Add block debug tooltip
+- [ ] Add signs that make use of tooltip

 ### webgl canvas